andsmith/ml_demos/EM/README.md

-## EM algorithm fitting a 1-D Gaussian Mixture Model
+## EM algorithm fitting a 1-D Mixture Model

 A [*mixture model*](https://en.wikipedia.org/wiki/Mixture_model) parameterizes the distribution of input variables $x$ as the weighted sum of distributions of $N$ mutually-exclusive generative models (the components), $p(x) = \sum_{y}p(x|y) p(y)$, where $p(x|y=i)$ is the *i*-th component distribution and the value of $p(y=i)$ for all $i$ are the mixing probabilities.